TheWorldAvatar/ontology/ontology/ontoservice/README.md

 ## 2.3 Reporting

-In reporting the services delivered as per the service agreement, a `Report` reports on the individual service occurrence via the `Record` concept.
+In reporting the services delivered as per the service agreement, the `Record` concept can be used to record on the individual service occurrence.
 These records record one or more values, that may be directly or indirectly computed from the measures logged upon the successful completion of the service.
 Each occurrence can also have one or more records that records different information about the same occurrence.
 For instance, there can be two records to record the weight of a delivered good and its calculated price from the weight.

 Figure 8: TBox representation of a report for a service agreement